Claud Irvine Boswell, Lord Balmuto

 Claud Irvine Boswell, Lord Balmuto (1742 – 22 July 1824) was a Scottish judge.

 Biography

 The Boswell family acquired Balmuto Castle (aka Balmuto Tower) in the late 14th century.

 Boswell was born at Balmuto Castle in 1742.
 His father, John Boswell of Balmuto, a writer to the signet in Edinburgh, died when Claud was an infant.
-Boswell's paternal uncle was James Boswell of Auchinleck and his son (Boswell's cousin) was the infamous James Boswell companion of Dr Johnson.
+Boswell's paternal uncle was James Boswell of Auchinleck and his son (Boswell's cousin) was James Boswell, companion of Samuel Johnson.

-At the age of six he was sent to Mr Barclay's school at Dalkeith.
+At the age of six he was sent to Mr Barclay's school in Dalkeith.
 After finishing his education at the University of Edinburgh, he was admitted a member of the Faculty of Advocates on 2 August 1766.

-At Edinburgh University he befriended Henry Hunter and employed him as a tutor.
+While at university he befriended Henry Hunter and employed him as a tutor.

 In 1774 he organised and paid for the rebuilding of Kinghorn Parish Church.